 Varying in height from 3 inches to 3 feet, tulips (Tulipa spp.) raise goblet-shaped blooms to the sun in spring.
 Native to Turkey and the Himalayas, they thrive in areas with dry summers and cold winters in U.S. Department of Agriculture plant hardiness zones 3 through 8.
-Tulips generally are propagated by dividing offset bulblets as only species types come true from seed (produce flowers that look identical to those on the parent plant).
-It may take four to seven years, however, for those seedlings to grow large enough to flower.
+Propagating tulips is generally done by dividing offset bulblets as only species types come true from seed (produce flowers that look identical to those on the parent plant).
+It may take four to seven years, however, for those seedlings to grow large enough to flower, advises the Royal Horticultural Society.

 Understand Tulip Reproduction